boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 16133 results in 2 (ms) with 7322 false positives shard skipped 0 shards read 69
 ```

 Also of note it takes about 90 seconds to index everything there (single threaded), which is the following hash ed8780e3f2ecc82645342d070c6b4e530532e680 checkout of the linux kernal.
-For fun I tried running the same search using ripgrep and got a time after a few runs.
+I tried it on some more code, over 300,000 files For fun I tried running the same search using ripgrep and got a time after a few runs.
 Note not a fair comparison, it needs to start etc... but for a rough idea...

 ```
 $ time rg "\*\(hp\)"